CLARIAH/COW/docs/index.rst

 ====

-Instead of using the command line tool there is also the webservice `cattle <http://cattle.datalegend.net/>`_, providing the same functionality as does COW without installing it.
+Instead of using the command line tool there is also the webservice `cattle <http://cattle.datalegend.net/>`_, providing the same functionality that COW provides without having to install it.
 CSV files can be uploaded to the service and a JSON schema will be created, using that JSON schema cattle is able to create a RDF structured graph.
 More information about cattle, including how to use it, can be found at: https://github.com/CLARIAH/cattle.

 ====